The Migration Laboratory

 Ilyas Azzioui, Morocco

 The Global Leadership Academy's objective is to enable change on a personal, organisational, and systemic level.
-The Mandela Dialogues on Memory Work 1 takes an emergent approach to change – it doesn't formulate the objectives for change initiatives, instead, the Lab provides an enabling space where new ideas can be sparked, networks created and paths to change tried and tested.
+The Migration Laboratory takes an emergent approach to change – it doesn't formulate the objectives for change initiatives, instead, the Lab provides an enabling space where new ideas can be sparked, networks created and paths to change tried and tested.

 Athanasia Ioannou participated in the Migration Laboratory and was one of its most skeptical critics in the beginning.
 Coming from a governmental background in her home country Greece, she did not see the added value of a dialogue process like this or its distinguishing feature compared to other conferences or workshops.
 During an interactive session as part of the GFMD ad-hoc working group in summer 2018, Athanasia Ioannou talked about her change of perspective and the Lab’s current and future impact.